Burnallover/frisquet-mqtt/README.md

 That's all; after 10 minutes, Heltec screen should update, you should have the exterior temperature displayed on the boiler screen and on the interior satellite screen.

+# Emulated frisquet connect Association

+1. On the boiler, go to the configuration menu, launch the frisquet connect association
+2. Press OK until the screen asks to associate the frisquet connect.
+3. On HA, go to the device and activate the switch that mentions "ass. connect."
+4. The boiler should indicate that the Frisquet connect is associated, and the "ass. connect" button should return to off.

+Note that before you can change the mode of the boiler, you should first change the mode with the satellite at each reboot of the ESP, or directly replace the correct byte array 'TxByteArrConMod' with your actual configuration, or you will have your configuration replaced by mine :D (this part will be improved in the future)

 # Bind the gas consumption on the dashboard energy of HA

 The boiler only sends the previous day's gas consumption data, and this value is not cumulative.
 Therefore, it is necessary to add an automation in Home Assistant to daily reset this value and provide an accurate sensor.